rettersoft/rio-cli/readme.md

 ### `rio deploy [d]`

-Save local changes and deploy the project.
+Save local changes to the rio cloud and deploy the project.

 #### Arguments